 This document presents the master plan for Root River Park in Olmsted County, Minnesota.
-Root River Park is the newest Olmsted County Park, having been acquired in the past ten years.
+Root River Park is the newest Olmsted County Park, with the initial land purchase taking place in 2007.
 The park consists of rolling fields, trails along wooded slopes, and the winding Root River.